Ayla Malik

-Ayla Malik (Urdu:) is a Pakistani politician and journalist who served as the Member of National Assembly from 2002 to 2007 on a reserved seat for women.
-She is a central member of Pakistan Tehreek-e-Insaf in Mianwali.
+Ayla Malik (born 6 October 1970) is a Pakistani politician and journalist.
+She served as the Member of National Assembly from 2002 to 2013 on a reserved seat for women.
+She was a central member of Pakistan Tehreek-e-Insaf in Mianwali.

-Family
+Early life and education

 Ayla belongs to a political family.
 Ayla is one of the granddaughters of Malik Amir Mohammad Khan of Kalabagh, who had been the governor of West Pakistan.
 She is the sister of politician Sumaira Malik.
 She is also the niece of former Pakistan president Sardar Farooq Ahmed Khan Leghari.

-Education

-The Board of Intermediate and Secondary Education (BISE), Rawalpindi, had declared her intermediate certificate ‘bogus’ on 20 July 2013 that carries the roll number of a male candidate named Imdad Hussain, who too had failed.
+The Board of Intermediate and Secondary Education (BISE), Rawalpindi, had declared her intermediate certificate 'bogus' on 20 July 2013 that carries the roll number of a male candidate named Imdad Hussain, who too had failed.